TUM-DSE/seminars/WiSe2022-23-cloud-seminar-README.md

 ## Registration

 - **Capacity:** We plan to have at most 24 places in the seminar.
 - **Deadline:** Two weeks after the matching period, we will formally enroll you for the course.
-If you want to drop out, you will need to inform us before the registration deadline.
+If you want to drop out, please inform us before the registration deadline.

 ## Slack workspace

 We will use Slack for all communication.
 Please enroll in our Slack workspace using your official TUM email address.

 - **Slack workspace:** https://ls1-courses-tum.slack.com
-- **Slack channel:** #ss-22-sys-seminar
+- **Slack channel:** #ws-22-sys-seminar

 ## Meeting place

 We will be meeting three times (*Kick-off meeting, and Research presentation day 1 and 2*) at the following location:

-- Join Zoom Meeting: https://tum-conf.zoom.us/j/66386105256  (Passcode: 036059)
+- TBD

 ## Important resources